 More Tips for Solo Travelers

-- When going out to eat, sit yourself at the bar.
+- When going out to eat, seat yourself at the bar.
 This is a great place to meet new people – even if those new people are just the bartenders, who make great company AND great drinks!

 - Don't dwell on being alone!
 Cherish your "me" time because it doesn't happen that often.
 There's nothing wrong with being alone, and in fact, it can be the best vacation there is!
 So revel in your solo travels – you can be your own best copilot!